JetBrains/teamcity-documentation/topics/teamcity-integration-with-cloud-solutions.md

 The cloud provider pricing applies.
 Note that the charges can depend on the specific configuration implemented to deploy TeamCity.
 We advise you to check your configuration and the cloud account data regularly in order to discover and prevent unexpected charges as early as possible.

-Note that traffic volumes and necessary server and agent machines characteristics depend a big deal on the TeamCity setup and nature of the builds run.
+Note that traffic volumes and necessary server and agent machines characteristics greatly depend on the TeamCity setup and nature of the builds run.

 ### Estimating Traffic
+{product="tc"}

 Here are some points to help you estimate TeamCity-related traffic: